Addressing Issues of Sexuality With Students Who are Visually Impaired, Including Those With Additional Disabilities

 Nobody's going to watch you in the shower.
 But our students have that as part of their routine sometimes.
 And so we really have to teach those issues to them so they really understand why people invade your boundaries and what are appropriate boundaries and what things can never be touched for any reason.

 NARRATOR: A boy who is blind wears a backpack and a green ball cap as he walks with a sighted guide in a school hallway.
 Together, the boy and the guide enter the men's bathroom.

 MIGLIOZZI: And if there's one thing we know about our society, we're not comfortable talking about sex.
 So think about the double whammy: the student who is blind needs to hear, in words, what's going on to get the best picture, and we as a society don't want to tell them.
 And that's the problem.
 If we're not willing to tell them, they're not going to get accurate information.

-And, you know, knowledge is power, and knowledge about one's body gives them power over their body.
-And the child who is blind is less likely-- we believe this very strongly-- the child who is blind is less likely to get in trouble by getting good, accurate information from a trusted source than they are by trying to get that same information some other way.
+And knowledge is power, and knowledge about one's body gives them power over their body.
+And the child who is blind is less likely—we believe this very strongly—the child who is blind is less likely to get in trouble by getting good, accurate information from a trusted source than they are by trying to get that same information some other way.